CoreLathe/Armature-7_Traces/README.md

 # Armature-7: Structural Reasoning Corpora for Process Supervision

-Training data for Process Reward Models where constraint propagation is verifiable.
-Every trace demonstrates calculable derivation or explicit suspension: no theatrical confidence.
+Process Reward Models need to see reasoning that catches itself.
+Not "sounding careful" but actually halting when constraints violate.
+This corpus documents constraint propagation in natural language: every trace shows calculable derivation or explicit suspension, no theatrical confidence.

 **What it looks like**